yuehaowong/devOpsDemo/README-ACTIONS.md

 You can find further information about how Actions work in [GitHub's official docs](https://docs.github.com/en/actions).
 Keep the docs handy and open - they will be a helpful reference from this point on!

 In this part of the challenge, we'll be setting up workflows for continuous integration and deployment on our MegaMarkets app.
 The end result will be as follows:
-- Whenever a pull request is made to the `main` branch, GitHub will run our unit tests (`/client/test/reducer-test.js) for continuous integration.
+- Whenever a pull request is made to the `main` branch, GitHub will run our unit tests (`/client/test/reducer-test.js`) for continuous integration.
 - When any changes are pushed or merged into the `main` branch, GitHub will first run our tests, and if they pass, deploy the updated code to AWS.

 ## Challenges

-### Part 1 - Configure the repo for Actions
+### Setup

 Actions workflows must always be stored in a `.github` directory at the top level of your repository.